EDBCREPO/Raylib-Midjourney/README.md

-# Raylib + Midjourney
+# Raylib + Stable Diffusion
-This is a simple raylib app that integrates midjourney
+This is a simple raylib app that integrates Stable Diffusion

 ## Dependencies
 ```bash